Promoting inclusion and visibility of women-owned MSMEs through digital access

 About the Program

-Covering 14 sub-districts in 3 cities: Surakarta, Karanganyar, and Klaten
+Covering 14 sub-districts in 3 cities: Surakarta, Karanganyar, and Klaten, 3 disability groups, and 8 training modules

 Curriculum